 Much like in most cities across Finger Lakes, Ithaca supports the arts.
 Driving through the region you will observe a wealth of murals many of which were painted by children and youth with assistance from the city and local cultural organizations so between the old architecture and nature the streets are filled with vibrant art pieces.
-During my short visit Ithaca’s Cayuga Waterfront trail was being spray-painted with glow-in-the-dark paint for Art in Glow festival and the public was invited to help the artists paint dandelions across the trail throughout the day.
-Children and adults alike were involved in creating art on one of the most publicly used walkways and that’s just one example of the community collaboration.
+During my very short visit, Ithaca’s Cayuga Waterfront trail was being spray-painted with glow-in-the-dark paint for Art in Glow festival and the public was invited to help the artists paint dandelions across the trail throughout the day.
+Children and adults alike were involved in creating art on one of the most publicly used walkways and that’s just one example of community collaboration.

 On the other side of that trail is the Ithaca Public Market – a weekend destination for most locals.
-Here you can buy your groceries, acquire new art, taste local wine, beer and ciders, and listen to live music while enjoying a lunch over a picnic table.
-Bring a tote, I left with a couple bottles of beer, including Liberty Bell Hard Cider from Bellwether Cidery, a new painting and a black walnut bowl – random, I know!
+Here you can buy your groceries, acquire new art, taste local wine, beer and ciders, and listen to live music while enjoying lunch over a picnic table.
+Bring a tote, I left with a couple of bottles of beer, including Liberty Bell Hard Cider from Bellwether Cidery, a new painting, and a black walnut bowl – random, I know!

 Much like Corning and Hammondsport, Ithaca serves up a great selection of food spread across a number of small cafes and restaurants.
-For the evening we opted in for The Rook, a West End restaurant that cooks up a modern take on old favourites such as bacon-wrapped grilled dates, porchetta, fried chicken and flank steak to name a few.
+For the evening we opted in for The Rook, a West End restaurant that cooks up a modern take on old favourites such as bacon-wrapped grilled dates, porchetta, fried chicken, and flank steak to name a few.
 For the morning there is a local favourite, Northstar House, a lovely hip joint with a fan patio and a good soundtrack.
-In true hearty nature this breakfast/lunch gets served with grits, biscuits and gravy.
+In true hearty nature, this breakfast/lunch gets served with grits, biscuits, and gravy.

 This story is a part of a weekend-long 4-part story: A weekend in the Finger Lakes.